x10xchange/starknet-perpetual/docs/spec.md

 ### Pausable

-In charge of the pause mechanism of the contract.
+A security component for the pause mechanism.

 #### Interface

 ```rust